e-CLOSE/Toolbox/Tools/mindmeister.md

 ## Detailed description & quick guide

-This section should include a detailed description of the tool.
+From your first brainstorming session to your final presentation, MindMeister’s extensive feature set fuels your creativity every step of the way.
+Learn more about mind mapping essentials, features for collaboration and sharing, team management functionality and possibilities for mapping on mobile.

 ## Additional details

-- Subscription mode: Free
+- Subscription mode: Freemium
-- Platform: N/A
 - Tested by: HTW (Xenia)
-- Comments: N/A
+- Comments: German Company (follows EU General Data Processing Regulation (GDPR))

 ## References (links, howtos, tutorials, bibliography, sites, etc.)